Audi A6 Avant Review 2024

 As you'd expect the Audi A6 Avant is a big car - it's a shade under 5m in length almost 1.9m wide - but thankfully those exterior dimensions translate into plenty of space inside.
 Roominess has for some time now been an Audi trademark in this sector, particularly when compared to the more cramped BMW 5 Series, and the German firm hasn’t let that crown slip with the latest model.

 If drivers want to explore the full range of seat adjustment, they’d better hold on.
-It’s possible to slide it so far back, you won’t actually be able to touch the pedals or steering wheel anymore (electric seats are standard only on S Line, not Sport).
+It’s possible to slide it so far back, you won’t actually be able to touch the pedals or steering wheel anymore.
+All A6 Avants now come with electric front seat adjustment - this wasn't always the case with the Sport trim.
 Smaller drivers can feel a bit overwhelmed, to be honest, but we can’t imagine even a 99th percentile adult will feel cramped inside an A6 Avant.

 It feels more like an Audi A8 luxury car than a regular executive car, to be honest – such is the impression of space you get behind the wheel.
 If this means you’ll be breathing in a bit when threading it down winding roads, so be it.